Learn how Volta synchronizes your repositories with GitHub.

 As Volta main purpose is to provide an issue board for repositories out of the box, we need to import all issues and pull requests.

-We also import all comments, reactions, assignees, reviewers and labels to provide a full experience.When importing a repository for the first time, we will automatically subscribe users that have commented, assigned or requested as reviewer on the issue.
+We also import all related comments, reactions, assignees, reviewers and labels to provide a full experience.When importing a repository for the first time, Volta will automatically subscribe users that have commented, assigned or requested as reviewer on the issue.

-If you've subscribed to this repository with the or preset you will receive a notification when a new release is published, which will be displayed in the inbox preview.
+Releases are imported to notify users that have subscribed to this repository with the or preset.
+They will receive a notification when a new release is published, which will be displayed in the inbox preview.

 Tags are imported to be attached to issues and pull requests.Also, when a new tag is pushed to your repository, all issues in Done status will be automatically moved to Released status and linked to the tag.